lclrke/jssongsequence/README.md

 # jssongsequence
-# works best with Chrome
+# works best with Chrome. no buffers set up, hitting start->stop->start acts as one.